-Given the tens of thousands of cases from both laboratories potentially affected, there likely will be continuing significant, but as yet undetermined, state costs to remedy alleged malfeasance, including, but not limited to: vendor costs for maintaining an electronic document review platform; costs to defend civil complaints alleging state liability in both state and federal courts; and for potential settlements or judgments.
+To date, plaintiffs have sought, and may in the future seek, compensatory as well as punitive damages, interest, costs and attorneys' fees.
 In addition, in Nelson v.
 Colorado, 137 S. Ct.
 1239 (2017), the United States Supreme Court declared that when a criminal conviction is invalidated by a reviewing court and no retrial will occur, a state is obliged to refund fees, court costs, and any restitution exacted from a defendant upon, and as a consequence of, the conviction.
-On February 23, 2018, and based on this Supreme Court decision, three plaintiffs filed a purported class action on behalf of the criminal defendants whose convictions were vacated as the result of Ms. Dookhan's misconduct, seeking "refund of all Case-Related Payments, payment for all Uncompensated Labor, and return of all Forfeited Property."
+Based on this Supreme Court decision, a purported class action has been filed on behalf of the criminal defendants whose convictions were vacated as the result of the potentially tainted drug tests in the two laboratories, seeking "refund of all Case-Related Payments, payment for all Uncompensated Labor, and return of all Forfeited Property."
 Foster, et al. v.
-Commonwealth, et al., 1:18-cv-10354 (D. Mass.).
-The plaintiffs have demanded \$5 million.
+Commonwealth, et al., United States District Court for the District of Massachusetts.
+On January 30, 2019, the court allowed a Joint Motion to Stay Proceedings until May 10, 2019, to permit the parties to pursue settlement negotiations.
+Additionally, in two similar state court cases, the Supreme Judicial Court, following the Nelson holding, ruled that defendants have due process rights to the refund of fees, fines and restitution paid by a defendant as a consequence of a later invalidated conviction when it is determined that the case will not or cannot be retried.
+See Commonwealth v.
+Martinez, SJC-12479; see also Commonwealth v.
+Green, SJC-12480.